Imtiyaj5791/DevOps-Journey/Interview/02_Linux.md

 If the port is not listening, I check the application logs.

-If the application is running, I verify the Load Balancer, Target Group Health Check, Security Group and Route 53 if applicable.
+If the application is running, I verify the Load Balancer, Target Group Health Check, Listener and Route 53 if applicable.

-If required, I coordinate with the Application Team.
+If everything looks fine from the infrastructure side, I coordinate with the Application Team to check the application logs and recent deployments..

 After fixing the issue, I verify the website from the browser and update the Jira ticket.